Poll: What two fandoms should I use in a crossover? Vote Now!

 A Courtly Romance: Sequel to Hermione Granger and the Magic Mirror (WIP - 15% complete)

 Rating: T Genre: Drama/Fantasy/Romance Primary Ships: James S. Potter/OC, Albus S. Potter/OC, Lily L. Potter/Scorpius M.

 When Isabelle's father, King Adam, decides that she must marry a prince that she doesn't know, she and her mother conspire to send her through a mirror into modern-day Wizarding England.
 I'm working on the sequel even though I haven't finished the original.
 Naturally.

 Harry Potter and The Little Mermaid Crossover (NOT STARTED)

 Rating: ???
 Genre: ???

-So far on my profile poll, people have voted that I should do a Harry Potter and The Little Mermaid crossover.
+On my profile poll, people have voted that I should do a Harry Potter and The Little Mermaid crossover.
 I think this would be an interesting challenge since the mermaids in Rowling's world are far different from those in either Hans Christian Andersen's fairytale or in the Disney film.
 After I finish A Courtly Romance, I'll begin to develop a concept for this.
 I'm open to suggestions, so if you have ideas, please let me know!